 Recently, the situation has changed.
 A sickness.
 Doctors are involved.
 Blood tests.
 Stool tests.
 All they can find is an excessive white blood cell count, supposedly triggered by certain cannabinoids and high levels of stress.
 There's no concrete evidence as yet, but it would make sense that years of ingesting an unknown mix of chemicals might have some sort of adverse effect on my body.

 What alarms me most are the uncharted long-term effects of what I've been choosing to inhale.
 I'd done a bit of research, found nothing of any real concern, rolled another joint and carried on not really caring about anything: in retrospect, such a strange, dangerous approach to take.

 Recently, I bought my first bag of Black Mamba for months.
 I wanted to remember what it feels like.
 Why it had such a hold over me.
 I wrote the following straight after my first hit:

-All I can do now is wait for the test results, find some new way to fill those dead hours and try to get past the one question that's been playing on my mind ever since I comprehended the unknown of the drug's long-term effects: What the fuck have I done?
-It is a poison, spice, or Black Mamba, or whatever else synthetic cannabis is branded as.
+It is a poison, Spice, or Black Mamba, or whatever else synthetic cannabis is branded as.
 My mind and body have had time to breath and heal, but the rusty, smeared-window view of the world that Black Mamba gives you is a hard one to escape.
 The hours I slept back then were the only hours that I wasn't smoking; a pathetic way to live any life.